tiagordc/node-red-contrib-simple-soap/README.md

 # node-red-contrib-simple-soap

-The purpose of this node is to do simple SOAP requests and parse the XML result in a single step
+The purpose of this project is to preform simple SOAP requests and parse the XML result in a single step.

+This project doesn't require WSDL compliance.

 ## How it works:

+Unlike the default HTTP request where the URL is static in the node properties, simple-soap allows to use flow or env variables to define each property.

+The SOAPAction header is also populated so there is no need for header customization.

+## Future:

+Custom headers and authentication coming soon

 ### To install: